lydiacox/lydiacox.github.io/README.md

 ## Description of website
 This is a website all about me, showcasing my abilities as a Web Developer.

-### Purpose, functionality/features
+## Purpose, functionality/features
+Having worked in marketing for many years, I had to create a website with a UX that was functional and intutive, and a UI that was aesthetically pleasing.

 I chose the Google font Lato for it accessability to dyslexic readers, downloading the font family to my files, rather than linking to Google, to prevent issues with the SRI.
 I also increased the line spacing to 1.6 for better readability.

 I added descriptive alt texts to images, including the emotions of the photo subjects, where possible.

-I wanted to select a clean colour palette, with the highlight colour to match the shade of red in my dress.
+I wanted to select a clean colour palette, with an eye-catching highlight colour.
+I decided to try to match the shade of red in my dress.
 As red text/background can be difficult to read, I only used this colour sparingly.
 It appears when hovering over a button or selection in the nav menu, as an outline around blog posts, and as a focus outline for site visitors using their keyboard to navigate the site.

 ### Colors used:
 * Raspberry #E63946